okolupaev/AutoSpectral/README.md

 [AutoSpectralRcpp](https://github.com/DrCytometer/AutoSpectralRcpp)

-You can install the development version of AutoSpectralRcpp like so:
+You can install AutoSpectralRcpp like so:

 ``` r
 devtools::install_github("DrCytometer/AutoSpectralRcpp")